BedirT/PolySub/backend/README.md

 ### Optional MLX acceleration

-To enable the Lightning Whisper MLX engine on Apple Silicon, install the optional extras:
+`make setup` will attempt to install the MLX extras automatically on Apple Silicon so the MLX engines are ready immediately.
+If you skipped the script, install them manually with:

 ```bash
 pip install -e .[mlx]